Thant998/Python-Data-Analysis/README.md

 # Contributing

-We welcome contributions from the community!
+We welcome contributions from the community.
 To contribute, please submit a pull request or report an issue on our GitHub repository.